ToruNiina/spray/README.md

   - will automatically be cloned into `extlib/` by CMake
 - fmtlib/fmt
   - will automatically be cloned into `extlib/` by CMake
+- thrust
+  - will be found `/path/to/cuda/include` after installing cuda

 ## Build